propublica/guides/data-bulletproofing.md

 ## Integrity Checks for Every Data Set

 - Make sure you know how many records you should have and that you have them all.
-Certain versions of Excel have row limits; database programs like MySQL have limits on the size of integers and on the length of string fields.
-These limits tend to be powers of two -- 2^n or 2^n-1.
-Be concerned if you or someone in your newsroom tells you they have 65,536 or 1,048,576 records, if strings are all 255 characters long or if a sum appears to be 2,097,152.
+Certain versions of Excel, especially ones used in gov't agencies, have row limits; be concerned if you or someone in your newsroom tells you they have 65,536.
+Database programs like MySQL have limits on the size of integers and on the length of string fields.
+These limits tend to be powers of two -- 2^n or 2^n-1. or 1,048,576 records, so be skeptical if your strings are 255 characters long or if a sum appears to be 2,097,152.
 - Double-check totals or counts.
 Check for studies or summary reports.
 - Consistency-check all fields.
 Are all city names spelled the same way?
 How about other important fields?
 Check by running a GROUP BY and sorting alphabetically by every important field.
 Check it for spelling inconsistencies.
 For example, if you’re analyzing a database of highway accidents, GROUP BY and sort ascending on the road name to check for inconsistencies.
 - Other basic checks: make sure all states/cities/counties are included.
 Check the range of fields.
 (For example, check for DOBs that would make people too old or too young.)